-The hotel itself is owned and operated by the Marriot group and is just a short walk from Hongdae station.
+The independently owned hotel is just a short walk from Hongdae station.
 On the ground floor is a really cool brewery that is designed to look like a Korean convenience store.
 They also boast a branch of the famous San Francisco Bakery, Tartine.

 The Long Chim restaurant is located on the fourth floor of the hotel and exceedingly chic and stylish.
 No expense has been spared on the modern Thai decor, most of which has been imported.
 The whole restaurant has been adorned with loads of cool and unique touches like the Thai cigarette packet mural on the wall of the bar.

 We kicked off the night with a cocktail special.
 The RYSE was a mix of pineapple and their own signature pale ale which was incredibly refreshing.
 I never would have imagined putting together those ingredients but it really worked.
 After that we moved on to the Pomelo Spritz (20,000) a mix of grapefruit sherbet, Aperol, vodka, and bubbles.
 I absolutely loved this drink, although it wasn’t surprising considering it had all my favourite ingredients in it.
 My friend was driving so had a Virgin Mary (12,000).
 Sadly this one was not as good as mine, it was unnaturally sweet which was probably down to the tomato juice.